Azure/ResourceModules/modules/network/network-watcher/flow-log/README.md

 | [`trafficAnalyticsInterval`](#parameter-trafficanalyticsinterval) | int | The interval in minutes which would decide how frequently TA service should do flow analytics. |
 | [`workspaceResourceId`](#parameter-workspaceresourceid) | string | Specify the Log Analytics Workspace Resource ID. |

+### Parameter: `storageId`

+Resource ID of the diagnostic storage account.

+- Required: Yes
+- Type: string

+### Parameter: `targetResourceId`

+Resource ID of the NSG that must be enabled for Flow Logs.

+- Required: Yes
+- Type: string

 ### Parameter: `enabled`

 If the flow log should be enabled.

 - Required: No
 - Type: bool
 - Default: `True`